-The Advanced Placement Summer Institute is designed to help new, beginning, and future AP teachers plan and implement more effective AP programs in their schools.
-The Institute workshops share with teachers the curriculum content and teaching methods of AP courses and explore the content, structure, and grading of the AP exams.
+The Advanced Placement Summer Institute (APSI) is designed to help new, beginning, and current Advanced Placement (AP) high school teachers plan and implement more effective AP programs in their schools.
+The Institute workshops is a four day, intensive training on the curriculum and teaching methods of AP courses.
+Each course workshop also explores the content, structure, and grading of the AP exams.
 In addition, the workshops afford teachers the opportunity to interact with colleagues and to discuss issues and concerns surrounding the AP courses they will teach.

 Teachers who do attend an AP Summer Institute in 2020 should be able to

 - Understand the Course